Thuringian Counts' War

 By 14 December 1342 the first peace treaty, brokered by the Emperor, was signed.
 Because the counts and advocates were bound to pay a very high sum - 338,000 Marks of Erfurt silver - for "breaking the peace", however, the peace did not hold and fighting soon flared up again.
 Frederick now sought to weaken the opposing allies by agreeing separate treaties with his enemies: first on 6 September 1343 with the advocates of Gera and Plauen, on 28 July 1345 with the Schwarzburgs, and finally on 11 April 1346 in the Treaty of Dresden with the Count of Weimar-Orlamünde.
 Each of the allies had to turn their main territories into fiefs of the Wettins and so lost their imperial immediacy and their political independence.

-The outcome of the comital war strengthened the position of the Wettins in Thuringia, although were unable to finally drive the Schwarzburgs and the advocates out of Thuringia and these vassals continued to play an important role until the end of the monarchy in Thuringia in 1918 (c.f.
-Schwarzburg-Rudolstadt, Schwarzburg-Sondershausen, Reuß).
+The outcome of the comital war strengthened the position of the Wettins in Thuringia, although were unable to finally drive the Schwarzburgs and the advocates out of Thuringia and these vassals continued to play an important role until the end of the monarchy in Thuringia in 1918 (cf. Schwarzburg-Rudolstadt, Schwarzburg-Sondershausen, Reuß).
 However, after the counts' war they could not further expand their territories, but were restricted to their homelands and therefore no longer in a position to threaten the dominance of the Wettins in Thuringia.
 For the counts of Weimar-Orlamünde the result of the war meant the end of their imperial immediacy.
-A short while later, Weimar fell to Wettin as an agreed fief and became an important residenz of the Ernestine branch of the Wettins (c.f.
-Saxe-Weimar and Saxe-Weimar-Eisenach).
+A short while later, Weimar fell to Wettin as an agreed fief and became an important residenz of the Ernestine branch of the Wettins (cf. Saxe-Weimar and Saxe-Weimar-Eisenach).